miketvo/rmit2023a-cosc2753-assignment2/README.md

 The dataset for this project is available on [Kaggle](https://kaggle.com/datasets/979207e9d5e6d91d26e8eb340941ae176c82fbdb2a25b4a436c273895ab96bb1).
 Follow these steps to download it:

+1. Navigate to project's root directory.

-1. Clean all existing files in the `data/` folder before downloading or updating this dataset:
+2. Clean all existing files in the `./data/` folder before downloading or updating this dataset:

     ```bash
-    rm -r data/*
+    rm -r ./data/*
     ```

-2. Download and **extract contents of** the `archive.zip` on [Kaggle](https://kaggle.com/datasets/979207e9d5e6d91d26e8eb340941ae176c82fbdb2a25b4a436c273895ab96bb1) into `data/` folder.
+3. Download and **extract contents of** the `.zip` from [Kaggle](https://kaggle.com/datasets/979207e9d5e6d91d26e8eb340941ae176c82fbdb2a25b4a436c273895ab96bb1) into `./data/` folder.

     Alternatively, use the [Kaggle CLI](https://github.com/Kaggle/kaggle-api):